 Property owners may determine for themselves how to manage their properties up to the point where it becomes a clear risk to their neighbours.
-The Huon Valley Council’s Inspectors are trained to recognise fire hazards and determine the most practical way to manage the hazard.
+The Huon Valley Council’s Inspectors are trained to recognise fire risks, and are able to determine the most practical way to manage the risk.

-If a fire hazard is located, a Hazard Abatement Notice will be sent to the property owner.
-This notice describes the hazard and sets the deadline for clearing it.
-If the hazard has not been properly cleared by the due date, a ‘Failure to Comply’ letter is sent.
-This gives the property owner notice that the deadline has passed and that the Huon Valley Council will now arrange a contractor to clear the hazard on the owner’s behalf.
-An invoice for the cost of the work will then be sent to the property owner.
+If a fire risk is located, an Abatement Notice will be sent to the property owner.
+This notice describes the fire risk and sets the deadline for removing it.
+If the fire risk has not been properly removed by the due date, the property owner is notified that the deadline has passed and that the Council will arrange a contractor to remove the fire risk on the owner’s behalf.
+An invoice for the cost of the work is sent to the property owner.

 Council can put you in touch with a suitable private contractor for hazard clearing works.

-You will need to contact Council’s Compliance Unit before the deadline to clear the hazard has passed.
+You will need to contact Council’s Compliance Unit before the deadline to remove the fire risk has passed.
 Each case will be assessed according to the circumstances.

-The costs vary depending on the size and type of hazard, the time required to clear the hazard and the equipment required.
+The costs vary depending on the size and type of fire risk, the time required to remove the fire risk and the equipment required.